-The Southeastern Wisconsin Watersheds Trust, Inc (Sweet Water) is a501(c)(3) organization committed to restoring the Greater Milwaukee watersheds to conditions that are healthy for swimming and fishing.
-We bring diverse partners together and provide the leadership and innovation necessary to protect and restore our shared water resources.
+The Southeastern Wisconsin Watersheds Trust, Inc (Sweet Water) is a 501(c)(3) organization committed to restoring the Greater Milwaukee watersheds to conditions that are healthy for swimming and fishing.
+They bring diverse partners together and provide the leadership and innovation necessary to protect and restore our shared water resources.

 The long-term goal of Harbor District, Inc. is to achieve a world-class revitalization of Milwaukee’s harbor that sets the standard for how waterfronts work—environmentally, economically, and socially—for the next century.
 Harbor District Inc is the organization that is making this vision a reality.

 Marquette University supports water related research and policy.
 Marquette University's Law School has a Water Law and Policy Initiative that seeks to assess the legal and regulatory aspects of water policy, to pursue opportunities for information exchange and collaboration within and outside the University, and to provide the means for the public to become better informed on legal and policy aspects of critical water-related issues.
 Marquette also has a Water Quality Center that works in environmental engineering and water resources engineering.
 Example projects include anaerobic biotechnology to convert industrial waste to energy; nitrogen and phosphorus recovery from wastewater for agricultural applications; and destruction of micropollutants in drinking water.